circuit-specialists/PowerSupply_ElectronicLoad_Control/README.md

 If you have a device that isn't listed, you can use the file titled `get_device_info.py` to get the information for the device, and send that information to jake@circuitspecialists.com and I can guess at the parameters for compatibility.

-To add a device yourself, place the device definitions and functions following the current structure as seen in "/PowerSupplies/*.py", or "ElectronicLoads/*.py" in the Power Supplies folder, then add the import/instantiation into __init__.py file corresponding to the device you just added.
+To add a device yourself, place the device definitions and functions following the current structure as seen in PowerSupplies and ElectronicLoads directories.
+Then add the import/instantiation into __init__.py file corresponding to the device you just added.
 Make sure to keep the same function names as all the other devices.